School Library Research

 This project identifies characteristics of an exemplary elementary school library that supports educational outcomes of the school.

-School Libraries and Student Achievement in Ontario (pdf)
+School Libraries and Student Achievement in Ontario (2006) Ontario Library Association, People for Education & Queen’s University Faculty of Education.

 A Study by Queen's University and People for Education.
 Published by the Ontario Library Association